🪴Sprout 😁Strongly-Agree 🟢Conviction 📊Project 📓Journal 🥾SpiritualPractices-EmbodiedLiving

 - Psalm 82 is chiastic center of book

-- Psalm 89 Reflect on God’s promise to David in midst of exile. ends with Doxology
+- Psalm 89 Ethan the Ezrahite by name. time of Solomon written.
+Reflect on God’s promise to David in midst of exile. mix of lament but ends with Doxology

-- Book 4 Psalms 90-106 (17 Psalms)
+- Book 4 Psalms 90-106 (17 Psalms) possibly post exile collected?

 - Psalms 90-92 (3 Psalms) living with God

-- Psalm 90 prayer of Moses return to roots. the difficulty of dwelling well with the Lord
+- Psalm 90 prayer of Moses return to roots. the difficulty of dwelling well with the Lord.

 - Psalm 91 Lord as refuge and place of protection